wso2/docs-ei/en/micro-integrator/docs/setup/security/using-hashicorp-secrets.md

 ## Accessing HashiCorp secrets in synapse configurations

-Once your Micro Integrator is connected to the HashiCorp, you can point to the secrets stored in the HashiCorp server from your synapse configurations.
+Once your Micro Integrator is connected to HashiCorp, you can point to the secrets stored in the HashiCorp vault from your synapse configurations.

 Given below is a sample synapse property that uses a HashiCorp secret: